 Building, maintaining, or use of a rock fire ring if more than 300 feet from a trail, the Jacks River, or the Conasauga River.

-This area is closed between sundown and sunrise, except from November 1 through March 31.
+Being in the Jacks Falls River Area after sundown or before sunrise, except from November 1 through March 31.

-Visitors must camp at designated campsites only in the Beech Bottom area from November 1 through March 31.
+Camping in the Jacks River area, except camping at designated campsites in the Beech Bottom area from November 1 through March 31.

 Dog must be on leash at all times.